nullmastermind/prompts/windmill.md

    - Performance: Optimize for Rust's performance characteristics and zero-cost abstractions

 4. Universal Windmill Platform Constraints:
+   - **SINGLE FILE ONLY**: All code MUST be contained within a single file - no separate test files, README.md, or additional modules allowed
    - No Multi-file Modules: Cannot split code across multiple files or use module imports across all languages
    - Inline Dependencies: All external dependencies must be specified in language-appropriate comment header formats
    - Return Type Compliance: Function must return types that can be serialized to JSON for Windmill workflows
    - Parameter Handling: All required parameters must be properly typed and validated according to language conventions
    - Platform Integration: Ensure compatibility with Windmill's execution environment and resource management
    - Specification Compliance: All implemented code must strictly adhere to the approved specification documents
+   - **NO EXTERNAL FILES**: Do not create README.md, separate test files, or any additional files - everything must be in the main script file

 5. Specification File Structure and Management: